biowpn/GoBattleSim/README.md

 1. Clone this repository

-2. `tar -xf` the "pokemongo_*.tar" file which contains the necessary assets
+2. `tar -xf` the "pokemongo_*.tar"

+    - Afterwards, these sub directories should be under the root directory:
+        - pokemongo/
+        - sites/

 3. Set up a simple HTTP server from the root directory, for example with Python3: